Juippi/ghostsyn/doc/README.rst

 it can occasionally sound quite nice.
 It's also offers some variation to the often seen 'classic' state variable design.

+Parameters
+''''''''''

+*input*
+  Target for filter input.
+*cutoff*
+  Filter cutoff, range 0.0 - 1.0.
+*feedback (resonance)*
+  Controls filter resonance.
+Range 0.0 - 1.0, but high values risk making the filter unstable, depending on the cutoff frequency.
+Usually at least up to 0.8 should be usable.

 Envelope
 ^^^^^^^^